State troopers pull over man driving motorized Walmart cart on Indiana interstate

 CLARK COUNTY, Ind.
-(WXIN) – State troopers came across an unlikely vehicle on a southern Indiana interstate: an electric Walmart cart.
+(WXIN) – State troopers came across an unlikely vehicle on a southern Indiana interstate this week: an electric Walmart cart.

 On Monday morning at around 5 a.m., Senior Trooper Rob Caudill came across a man riding an electronic cart — and pushing a construction barrel — on 1-265 in Clark County, according to a Facebook post by the Sellersburg department of the Indiana State Police.